Back to Resources

 For New Graduates

-• FPA states offer more direct opportunities
+• FPA states offer more direct, independent opportunities

 • But don't avoid supervised states—experience is valuable